DJ LeMahieu Player Props: Yankees vs. Angels

 DJ LeMahieu At The Plate

-- LeMahieu has four doubles, a triple, two home runs and five walks while batting .265.
+- LeMahieu is hitting .245 with four doubles, a triple, two home runs and five walks.

-- Among qualifying hitters in MLB play, his batting average ranks 86th, his on-base percentage ranks 83rd, and he is 47th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.